basilfisk/UI2/json-ui/docs/validation.md

 |ipv4|^\\*$|^(?!0)(?!.*\\.$)((1?\\d?\\d|25[0-5]|2[0-4]\\d)(\\.|$)){4}$|IP v4 address or * for any client|
 |password|^[\\w \\-_]+$|Password, with alphanumeric, space, hyphen and underscore characters|
 |url|^[\\w\/\\.\\-_]+$|URL|

-## Missing tests

-can fields.type:id no validation yet. have checks:mandatory set? can fields.type:list have checks:mandatory set?
-can fields.type:integer be extended to support number|float|etc and checks? checkbox is supported in `_validate`, but needs to be validated id is supported in `_validate` as text, but needs to be validated

 # Validating the Application Definition Files